 ...on the Vineyard and is used considerably for fuel.
 Iron ore also occurs abundantly and is dug particularly in the northwest part of Chilmark.
 I found the argillaceous oxide abundantly on a cliff in the southeast part of Chilmark.
 White clay is done in various places in the interior of the island.
 The southeastern side of the island is generally much lower than the western where are hills of considerable altitude covered with huge bowlders.
 At Chilmark these bowlders are so numerous and large on many hills that I have little doubt that the hills beneath were composed of ledges of granite.
-I am the more confirmed in this opinion by finding in the cliff in the southeast part of the clay here exhibits no schistose structure and in other cases it is so washed by veins on its surface as to obliterate the traces of such a structure.
+I am the more confirmed in this opinion by finding in the cliff in the southeast part of the town such evidence of great disturbance in the supercretaceous rocks of this island.
+Very much of the clay here exhibits no schistose structure and in other cases it is so washed by veins on its surface as to obliterate the traces of such a structure.
 But in other cases the layers are quite obvious and as much distributed upheaved and contorted as the graywacke slate in the southeast part of Newport Rhode Island which I have had made a sketch.
 I had attempted to do the same with a few rods of the cliff in Chilmark and it needs only to be hardened to become genuine graywacke in appearance.